-The European Union and Georgia enjoy an excellent relationship.
-Relations are based on the EU Georgia Association Agreement including a Deep and Comprehensive Free Trade Area (DCFTA), which entered into force in July 2016 and strives for political association and economic integration.
-The implementation of the outcomes of the High-level meeting between members of the European Commission and of the Government of Georgia on 21 November 2018, where more than 25 concrete actions were agreed, further reinforcing EU-Georgia cooperation.
-Through its cooperation and assistance programmes, the EU remains committed to supporting a strong, independent and prosperous Georgia.
+The European Union and Georgia’s close relationship is based on the EU Georgia Association Agreement including a Deep and Comprehensive Free Trade Area (DCFTA), which entered into force in July 2016 and strives for political association and economic integration.
+Through its firm support for Georgia’s territorial independence within its internationally recognised borders, its political dialogue, cooperation and assistance programmes, the EU remains committed to supporting a strong, independent and prosperous Georgia.

 Facts and figures about EU-Georgia relations

 Agriculture and rural development Civil society Connectivity, energy efficiency, environment and climate change Cross-cutting areas Culture East Economic development & market opportunities Economy and trade Education and vocational training Employment and entrepreneurship Energy & energy efficiency Environment & climate change Freedom & independence of media Gender issues Georgia Governance, rule of law and human rights Health Migration and mobility Mobility & people-to-people contacts National minorities Research & Innovation Security, cross-border cooperation & border management Strengthening Institutions & good governance Transport Youth